 The usage periods for subscriber keys are determined based on key length.
 The key shall have the security strength equivalent to RSA 2048 bits, and the usage period for private keys is 10 years at most.
 The total validity period for certificates (including extensions) is at most the same as the key usage period.
-The validity period for EV SSL certificates is at most 27 months, and the validity period for OV, IV and DV SSL certificates is at most 39 months.
+The maximum validity period for EV SSL certificates is 825 days.
+The maximum validity period for OV, IV and DV SSL certificates issued after March 1st, 2018 is 825 days, and the maximum validity period for OV, IV and DV SSL certificates issued before March 1st, 2018 is 39 months.